Skip to main content

 The use of user data is not available in Managed Kubernetes clusters on dedicated servers.

 User data in a Managed Kubernetes cluster on a cloud server — user parameters for configuring and personalizing the cluster.
 They are transmitted as a script in cloud-config format (text files with YAML syntax) or as a bash script.
 The scripts are automatically Base64 encoded and then transferred to the cloud server hosting the Managed Kubernetes cluster.
-On the server, the scripts are executed using the agent cloud-init.
-Using user data helps to speed up and automate the process of configuring a Managed Kubernetes cluster.
+On the server, the scripts are executed using the cloud-init agent.
+The use of user data helps to speed up and automate the process of configuring the Managed Kubernetes cluster.

-Specify user data can be done when creating a cluster or adding a new group of nodes.
+Specify user data can be specified when creating a cluster or adding a new node group.

-Read more about cloud-config and bash script formats in the instructions User data formats cloud-init documentation.
+Learn more about cloud-config and bash script formats in the User data formats instructions of the cloud-init documentation.

 Specify user data

-• in the control panel — script with data that are not Base64 encoded, in the field User Data.
+• in the control panel — a script with data that are not Base64 encoded in the User Data field.
 The maximum size of the script is 47 KB;

-• via Terraform — only a script with data encoded in Base64, in the argument user_data.
-The maximum script size is 65,535 bytes.
+• via Terraform — only script with data encoded in Base64 to the user_data argument.
+The maximum size of the script is 65,535 bytes.

 Once user data has been added, the script cannot be changed.